-Mental health services for women offenders
+Mental health services for federally-sentenced women

 Women are more likely to have a diagnosis of a major psychiatric disorder than men.
 They are also approximately twice as likely as men to suffer from depression.
 Research shows that incarcerated women have a significantly higher incidence of mental disorders than women in the broader societal population.